pism/pism/doc/sphinx/climate_forcing/index.rst

    argument; the first keyword *has* to correspond to a model component, the rest can be "modifier" components.
 Any of these options can be omitted to use the default atmosphere, surface or ocean model components, but one has to explicitly choose a model component to use a modifier.

-Model components and modifiers are chained as in :numref:`fig-climate-input-data-flow`.
+   Model components and modifiers are chained as in :numref:`fig-climate-input-data-flow`;
+   arrows in this figure indicate the data flow.

 .. toctree::

-   time.rst
+   time-dependent.rst

    examples.rst